0chain/zwalletcli/README.md

 ## Architecture

-`zwallet` can be configured to work with any Züs network.
+Users can configure `zwallet` to work with any Züs network.
 It uses a config and a wallet file stored on the local filesystem.

 For most transactions, `zwallet` uses the `0dns` to discover the network nodes, then creates and submits transaction(s) to the miners, and finally waits for transaction confirmation on the sharders.